 Steering Capability

 The public service is highly politicized, with key government positions staffed by political appointees.
-Career public officials are incapable of making independent decisions due to the politicized nature of public service.
-The technical competence across the public service has been compromised by generations of political appointees entrenching themselves within the government, as well as recruiting and providing jobs for constituents on political considerations.
-Cabinet portfolios are not scientifically apportioned but are primarily based on political expediency rather than the government’s goals.
-Decision-making is highly politicized and driven by political actors, often based on short-term gain.
-There are very few institutional mechanisms to develop long-term plans, and even the ones that do function are routinely sidelined.
-Often, such policies are not only discontinued but even reversed by the succeeding government.
+Career public officials are unable to make independent decisions because of the politicized nature of the public service.
+Technical competence across the public service has been compromised by generations of political appointees who have entrenched themselves in government and have recruited and provided jobs to constituents on political grounds.
+Cabinet portfolios are apportioned primarily for reasons of political expediency rather than to advance the government’s goals.
+Decision-making is driven by political actors, often with an eye to short-term gain.
+Few institutional mechanisms exist to develop long-term plans, and those that do are routinely sidelined.

 Prioritization